department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

-## Task 0: VA Benefits & Military Service - 3 minutes
+## Task: VA Benefits & Military Service - 3 minutes
 - Continue on through the questions asking about your information and please talk aloud about your impression of what you see each page.
 - [Participant continues answering questions under sections part 2 VA benefits and 3 Military service]